shibisuriya/dsa/README.md

-# DSA
+# Data Structure and Algorithms

-Me practicing DSA.
+Me practicing Data Structures and Algorithms.